October 2017 Newsletter

 From Our Parish Nurse Pam Norris

-Blood Pressure check will be after worship on September 10th.
+Blood pressure checks will be done after worship on Sunday, October 1st.

 Coming in October—St. Jude’s Garage Sale here at our church, October 6th & 7th with set up on the 4th and 5th.